-An obligatory visit to the Taco House in Arnold’s Park, Iowa is a long-standing tradition to those who flock to the “Iowa Great Lakes” during the summer.
-One local said on Yelp, “Crowds, mess, long lines and sometimes indifferent food served up by surly local teenagers in the middle of Northwest Iowa doesn’t necessarily give one hope of a culinary high adventure!”
-That is unless you are getting their Pueblan Style Shredded Chicken, Tinga de Pollo.
+An obligatory visit to the Taco House in Arnold’s Park, Iowa is a long-standing tradition for those who flock to the “Iowa Great Lakes” during the summer.
+One local’s review on Yelp said “Crowds, mess, long lines, and sometimes indifferent food served up by surly local teenagers in the middle of Northwest Iowa doesn’t necessarily give one hope of a culinary high adventure!”
+I hafta add unless you are getting their Pueblan-style shredded Chicken, Tinga de Pollo.

-Pueblan Style Shredded Chicken, Tinga de Pollo is one dish the Taco House (and other Mexican places just like it, sprinkled across the States) so often do right.
-It’s a dish with deep roots in the street food of the Mexican state of Puebla.
-What we in the States commonly call Mexican Shredded Chicken (Pollo Deshrabo) and sometimes Pueblan Chicken, is becoming more commonly known by the name Tinga de Pollo – or Chicken Tinga.
+Chicken Tinga has deep roots in the street food of Puebla, one of the 31 Mexican states.
+What we in the States commonly call Mexican Shredded Chicken (Pollo Deshrabo) and sometimes Pueban Chicken, is becoming more commonly known by its real name Tinga de Pollo – or simply Chicken Tinga.

 About Pueblan Style Shredded Chicken, Tinga de Pollo: